 We have also considered the impact of subsequent events on these unaudited Consolidated Financial Statements.
-There were no significant subsequent events for the quarter ended June 30, 2018 through the issuance date of these unaudited Consolidated Financial Statements that warranted adjustment to or disclosure in the unaudited Consolidated Financial Statements.
+On October 12, 2018 a return of capital and associated surplus to the Company from Busey Bank was executed as discussed in "Note 14: Capital" with no impact to capital for the unaudited Consolidated Financial Statements.
+In addition, on November 1, 2018, Busey Trust Company was merged with and into Busey Bank, with no impact to the unaudited Consolidated Financial Statements.
+Other than these events, there were no significant subsequent events for the quarter ended September 30, 2018 through the issuance date of these unaudited Consolidated Financial Statements that warranted adjustment to or disclosure in the unaudited Consolidated Financial Statements.